Marceillo/mindfulness/README.md

 ### Known Bugs

 - The hero image sometimes moves into the header page using margins and padding to help with this.
+- Also, the hero image gave performance issues due to size I to crop, reformat, and improve performance.
 - The Paragraph on the home page on some viewports was not able to scroll a line break to assist with this problem.

 ### Future Features